FAQs: Audit & Review

 The Dean of the School of Graduate Studies serves as an ex-officio member of the Graduate Audit & Review Committee, and a representative of the LEARN Center serves on the Undergraduate Audit & Review Committee.
 The Associate Vice Chancellor for Academic Affairs serves as an ex-officio member of both Committees.

-- When the Committee members receive copies of the self-study, how do they assess the information presented in the self-study?
+- How do the Committee members assess the information presented in the self-study?
 Audit & Review Committee members use an outline that mirrors the organization of the self-study in reading and reviewing each academic program.
 View a copy of the Committee's review form.

 - What are the possible outcomes of the Audit & Review process, and how are they determined?
 The "outcome" of the Audit & Review process, as explained above, is a final written report that lists program strengths, weaknesses, recommended actions, and a recommended result.
 Depending on the Committee's findings, the Committee may or may not recommend specific actions to be taken.
 The Recommended Result is one of the following: